Wrongful Termination Attorney in Beverly Hills

 Proving Wrongful Termination

 Employers will rarely come forward and admit to engaging in unlawful conduct such as wrongful termination.
 Instead, they will often provide another pretextual reason for firing you.
-You need the right legal representation to prove the true reason for the termination was in violation of your rights.
+You need the right legal representation from wrongful termination lawyers in Beverly Hills, CA to prove the real reason for the termination violated your rights.

 Contact Our California Wrongful Termination Lawyers for Assistance Right Away

-The California wrongful termination attorneys at Setareh Law Group represent employees harmed by their employers.
+The California wrongful termination lawyers at Setareh Law Group is an employment law firm which represents employees harmed by their employers.
 We always seek the full value of your claim, and our clients have received over $100 million in damages from cases we handled.
-Call (877) 777-3774 or contact us online to discuss a potential case.
+Call (866) 572-6384 or contact us online to discuss potential wrongful termination lawsuits.